 I am a theoretical physicist trying to uncover the fundamental nature of our reality.
-My research interests center around black holes, holography, and novel applications of deep learning algorithms to problems in physics.
-I am especially interested in understanding how classical spacetime might emerge from quantum field theory correlation functions, in a setting where information constitutes the elemental building blocks of the Universe.
+My background is in general relativity and quantum field theory, with my current research interests centering around discerning the true nature of black holes, finding novel applications for holography, and using deep learning algorithms to solve problems in physics.
+Recently, I have become particularly interested in understanding how classical spacetime might emerge from quantum field theory correlation functions, in a setting where information constitutes the elemental building blocks of the Universe.

 Can we understand black holes as ordinary thermodynamic systems?
 General relativity describes black holes not as corporeal objects, but geometric features of spacetime itself.
 Yet they seem to possess properties like temperature and entropy, which we normally attribute to ordinary objects made of atoms.
 I am interested in understanding to what extent black holes can be described as thermodynamic systems, and what can be revealed about their microscopic structure as a result.

 Is the Universe a hologram?
+More pragmatically, can gravity be used to gain new insights into the physics of non-gravitating systems?
 This possibility arises from a general feature of gauge theories; that symmetries which are trivial in the bulk can become physical in the presence of a boundary.
 This fact underlies numerous examples of holography---the description of a bulk gravitational system purely in terms of non-gravitating degrees of freedom on an appropriate lower-dimensional boundary.
-I am trying to understand the role that black holes play in this picture.
-They are known to be dual to thermal states in the boundary conformal field theory, however the rich landscape of thermodynamic phenomena exhibited by black holes still remains largely unexplored in the dual.
-Understanding these duals will be important for finding practical applications of holography to condensed matter systems.
+In one such realization of this principle, a scale-dependent wavelet decomposition of QFT correlators automatically induces a higher dimensional anti-de Sitter geometry.
+Using tools from holographic renormalization and the study of defect conformal field theories, I am trying to uncover how this new holographic picture fits into AdS/CFT, and what new computational tools can be developed.

 Quantum fields exhibit remarkable properties in the presence of strong gravity.
 I am working on developing sophisticated new semi-classical models of black holes, and finding new signatures of quantum effects which may alter their structure.
 Significant advancements in gravitational wave astronomy are rapidly enabling the imaging of black holes at the horizon scale, and understanding how their features manifest in gravitational wave signals will be a crucial part of upcoming observational efforts.
 I am especially interested in how quasinormal oscillations are affected by semi-classical effects near the horizon, and whether such effects can imprint themselves on gravitational waves.